Skip to main content

 $emitter = new CurlEmitter($collector_uri, false, "GET", 2);

-Whilst you can force the buffer size to be greater than 1 for a GET request, it will not yield any performance changes as we can still only send 1 event at a time.
+Whilst you can force the buffer size to be greater than 1 for a GET request, it doesn't yield any performance changes as we can still only send 1 event at a time.

 Constructor: